SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/aicore-getting-started.md

 AI Core is central to this mission.
 Here are some resources that help you to get a basic understanding of AI Core.

-- Basicss [tutorial group](https://developers.sap.com/group.ai-core-get-started-basics.html).
+- Basics [tutorial group](https://developers.sap.com/group.ai-core-get-started-basics.html).
 In this tutorial follow the track that uses the [AI Core
 Python SDK](https://pypi.org/project/ai-core-sdk/) in order to interact with AI Core programmatically in plain python.
 - The full [AI Core
 documentation](https://help.sap.com/docs/AI_CORE/2d6c5984063c40a59eda62f4a9135bee/d029a32c22fb45fbb607e6a2c48c8a0e.html)